mkbabb/parse-that/docs/api.md

 ### `err(value?: T): ParserState<T>`

-Returns a new parser state with the value and isError set to true, and the errorOffset set to the current offset.
+Returns a new parser state with the value and isError set to true.

 ### `addCursor(cursor: string): string`

 Returns a new string with a cursor added at the current offset.
+Pretty prints the state of the currently parsed string.

 ## Functions